These championships seem well canceled simply.

-But last January, turnaround.
-The Padel Pro Tour, which was thought to be absorbed by the World Padel Tour, is highlighted by withdrawing the organization of these world championships from FIP.
-Miami could have been kept as venue for these championships.
+But last January, a turnaround.
+The Padel Pro Tour that we thought was absorbed by the World Padel Tour stands out by withdrawing the organization of these world championships from the FIP.
+Miami could have been kept as the venue for these championships.
 But the PPT had decided otherwise.
-He finally chooses Malaga, a cradle of the padel.
+He finally chooses Malaga, a cradle of padel.

 While the end of the entries was postponed to October 21, the PPT announces a day after the impossibility of achieving these padel world championships.

 First, why did the best paddle pairs in the world not want to compete at these padel world championships?

 Financial and political reasons certainly.
 We will certainly know a little more in the coming days.

 The registered players, who had already paid plane tickets etc., will they be reimbursed?

 It should be perfectly normal.
 However, nothing is less certain.
 What's even more incredible: There is nothing yet written about it on the website of the International Federation of Padel.
 There is therefore every chance that some pairs will still see each other tonight under the Malaga sun in 20 days.

 Why postponed registration deadlines at 20 October if tournament cancellation was unavoidable?

 Question that will certainly remain unanswered.
 But the organization of this event will be put to the test.